ebaauw/homebridge-ups/README.md

 ### Configuration
 Homebridge UPS needs a list of host systems running `upsd`, specifying the host (IP address or hostname and port), name, and the username/password from `uspd.users` for each system.
-See the Wiki for details.
+See the [Wiki](https://github.com/ebaauw/homebridge-ups/wiki/Configuration) for details.

 Best configure Homebridge UPS through the Homebridge UI.

 ### Command-Line Utility
 Homebridge UPS include the `ups` command line utility, to interact with `upsd`.
-See the `upsd Tutorial` for more info.
+Run `ups -h` for more info.

 ### Troubleshooting
 Make sure your UPS has been configured correctly, before setting up Homebridge UPS.